What does it mean to be a good manager and team leader?

 4. Leaders need to practice strategic planning

 The strategic planning process involves identifying the company’s strategic position and gathering information.
 An efficient manager should have a clear mission, vision, objectives and specific departmental and individual goals.
 This will allow them to complete projects and manage people successfully.
-They should identify the strengths, challenges, opportunities and threats of their business.
 They should come up with a plan that will be put into action.
-Managers and leaders can also complete a SWOT analysis to minimise risks, raise awareness on what needs to be approved.
+Managers and leaders can also complete a SCOT analysis to minimise risks, raise awareness on what needs to be approved.

 Another important step is to make use of the organisations’ best resources and seize opportunities, and further use this analysis to stick to their priorities.
 The success of this process then needs to be closely monitored.